 If your Topic Co-ordinator has allowed you to access specific websites during the exam, direct website links will be provided on the quiz front page or embedded within particular questions.
 To access a permitted website, click the link provided in your quiz and the site will open in another tab inside the secure browser.

-There is no Back button on the secure browser.
-While you are signing into FLO and opening your topic, please use the FLO internal links & navigation.
+There is no Back button on the RPNow secure browser.
+While you’re signing into FLO and opening your topic, please use the FLO internal links & navigation.
 During the quiz, if you need to move back to earlier questions, use the internal navigation within the FLO quiz.
-If you’re using a permitted website, use it’s internal links & navigation.
+If you’re using a permitted website, use its internal links & navigation

-Many common keyboard shortcuts and right-click menu options are disabled by the secure browser.
-If you're working on a question that has a long text answer, please use the buttons in the text editor toolbar to work with and format your answer content.
+Some common keyboard shortcuts and right-click menu options are disabled by the secure browser.
+If you're working on a question that has a long text answer, please use the buttons in the FLO text editor toolbar to work with and format your answer content.